awsdocs/aws-transit-gateway-guide/doc_source/tgw-getting-started.md

 ## Step 2: Attach Your VPCs to Your Transit Gateways<a name="step-attach-vpcs"></a>

 Wait until the transit gateway you created in the previous section shows as available before proceeding with creating an attachment\.
+Create an attachment for each VPC\.

 Confirm that you have created two VPCs and launched an EC2 instance in each, as described in [Prerequisites](#tgw-prerequisites)\.